shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 ### I am facing a number of problems while using floating-point data types (e.g: "float" or "double").
 Is there a explanation for this?

-Computers use binary numbers because they’re faster at dealing with them, and because for most calculations, a tiny error in the 17th decimal place doesn’t matter at all since the numbers you work with aren’t round (or that precise) anyway.
-Moreover, because they use a binary floating point,they cannot represent a number like 0.1, 0.3, etc. accurately at all.
+Computers use binary-encoded numbers because they’re faster at dealing with them, and because for most calculations, a tiny error in the 17th decimal place doesn’t matter at all since the numbers you work with aren’t round (or that precise) anyway.
+Moreover, because they use a binary floating point, they cannot represent a number like 0.1, 0.3, etc. accurately at all.

 When the code is compiled, the floating point number is rounded to nearest number in the format, which results in rounding error even before the calculations.
 Furthermore, associativity in addition may result in different results: `a + (b + c) != (a + b) + c` and it is possible to get weird results like `a + b == a` if a’s exponent is much larger than b’s.